TSR, Inc.: Business disputes

 After its initial success faded, the company turned to legal defenses of what it regarded as its intellectual property.
 In addition, there were several legal cases brought regarding who had invented what within the company and the division of royalties, including several lawsuits against Gygax.
 This included the company threatening to sue individuals supplying game material on websites.

 In 1984, there was an incident involving Lucasfilm that led to a legend that TSR had trademarked the term "Nazi".
 TSR published a supplement for the Indiana Jones RPG, Raiders of the Lost Ark Adventure Pack, in which some figures were marked with "Nazi™".
 This trademark notation was because of a list of trademarked character names supplied by Lucasfilm's legal department; they had indiscriminately marked all figures with a trademark symbol, and the Nazi figures were likewise marked accidentally.

 Subsequent trademark usage

+TSR Games/Solarian Games (2011-2021)

 In 2011, a new company taking the name TSR was founded by Jayson Elliot, who co-founded the Roll for Initiative podcast.
 Elliot found that the TSR trademark had expired around 2004 so he registered it himself.
 He then decided to launch the new company with assistance from early TSR/D&D contributors including Luke and Ernie Gygax, sons of the deceased D&D co-creator Gary Gygax, and Tim Kask, former editor of Dragon magazine.
 Their first product was Gygax Magazine, announced along with the TSR company revival in December 2012.
 Wired reported that "Elliot stressed that his 'TSR is a new company'."
 Both Gygax brothers left the company in 2016 when the magazine ended.
 The company operated as TSR Games, producing the Top Secret: New World Order role-playing game.